sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 Edge Microvisor Toolkit is produced and maintained in several versions, in both immutable and mutable images.
 It enables users to quickly deploy and run their workloads on Intel® platforms, offering quick solutions to multiple scenarios.
+Currently, it is deployed as:

 - ISO installer with a mutable image using GRUB as the second-stage bootloader.
 - ISO installer - mutable image, GRUB as the second-stage bootloader.